Mr-dev68/park_manager/README.md

 4. The user (execution user) must have **write access** to `/dev/shm`.

+## **Park Manager (client)**

+### **Setup Instructions**:

+1. Ensure the `config.ini` file is present and that its absolute path is either:

+   - Provided during class initialization.
+   - Set in the `ConfigPath` value in `CommonLibraries/utils.hpp`.

+2. The client must have **read** and **write** access to the directory where `config.ini` is located.

+3. Start the client.

+4. The user (execution user) must have **write access** to `/dev/shm`.

+## **Test units**

+after compiling the project test units are also created. a ready to use test unit is available in examplePackageX86 follow these steps to check the results.

+1. run the TestUnits in examplePackageX86/TestUnit
+   this is a test for two senarios using cute
+   I. one enterence Gate and one Exiting Gate
+   II. three enterence Gates and three exiting gates
+2. please make sure the user ( excuter user) has write access to /dev/shm

 ### **Monitor Logs Locally**:

 Set the following environment variables: